vk-cs/docs-public/docs/en/kubernetes/k8s/how-to-guides/storage/storage.md

 1. A dynamic PVC that will create a permanent volume based on the given parameters.
 1. A `coffee` application as a single pod deployment, and its corresponding service.

-   For this application there will also be an initialization container ([initContainer](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/)) which will write the web page to the persistent volume.
+   For this application there will also be an initialization container ([initContainer](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/)) which will write the web page to the PV.

-To connect a persistent volume using dynamic PVC:
+To connect a PV using dynamic PVC:

 1. Examine the connection features:

    1. The required storage size is specified in the `spec.resources.requests.storage` parameter of the PersistentVolumeClaim resource.
 In this example it is 1 GB.
    1. For the PersistentVolumeClaim resource, specify the storage class in the `spec.storageClassName` parameter.
 The storage class must use the same availability zone as the worker node on which the pod (application) will reside.
-Otherwise, an attempt to connect a persistent volume corresponding to the PVC to the pod on that node will fail.
+Otherwise, an attempt to connect a PV corresponding to the PVC to the pod on that node will fail.
 In this example, the pod will be placed on a group of worker nodes in the `MS1` availability zone and use the `csi-ceph-hdd-ms1` storage class from the same zone.
    1. The storage access mode is set in the `spec.accessModes` parameter for the PersistentVolumeClaim resource.
-   1. ReclaimPolicy `Delete` is used for persistent volume (it follows from selected storage class).
-When the PVC is deleted, the disk corresponding to the persistent volume will automatically be deleted.
+   1. ReclaimPolicy `Delete` is used for PV (it follows from selected storage class).
+When the PVC is deleted, the disk corresponding to the PV will automatically be deleted.

 1. Create a manifest for the `coffee` application.